ojuuji/rb.db/docs/readme.md

 Almost all columns in Rebrickable tables cannot be `NULL`.
 Thus this is not mentioned in the columns description, and only for nullable columns there will be explicit note about this.

-#### Note about import from CSV in SQLite3
+#### Note about CSV import in SQLite3

 Original Rebrickable tables are provided in CSV format.
 SQLite [can import](https://sqlite.org/cli.html#importing_files_as_csv_or_other_formats) tables from CSV files directly.
 However it unconditionally treats empty values as empty strings ([details](https://sqlite.org/forum/forumpost/9da85fe4fc6760c4)) whereas in context of Rebrickable tables these values have to become `NULL` in database.

 For example, [`themes.parent_id`](#themes) foreign key constraint would fail at all with an empty string, because it expects either an existing `themes.id` value or `NULL`.

-This is why the import scripts import tables directly instead of relying on `.import` SQLite command.
+This is why the import scripts import tables directly instead of relying on `.import` SQLite3 command.

 ## Diagram